Meeting Standards: IPC 6012 Class 3 Annular Ring

 The ideal hole placement in a pad is dead center according to Class 3 specifications.
 However, off-center hole placement is also acceptable.
 Placing the hole close to the trace connection does not meet Class 3 requirements as this weakens the connection between the trace and the pad.
 Placing the hole so that it touches the edge of the pad is also unacceptable under Class 3 specifications.
 The via hole must be no closer that 0.05 mm from the edge of the via pad.

-Manufacturing tolerances should be able to meet these hole placement requirements for devices that are designed according to Class 3 specifications.
-The size of annular rings used in via pads must be enlarged compared to other specifications in order to meet the drill hole requirements of the Class 3 specifications.
+Printed circuit board manufacturing tolerances should be able to meet these hole placement requirements for devices that are designed according to Class 3 specifications.
+The minimum hole size of annular rings used in via pads must be enlarged compared to other specifications in order to meet the drill hole requirements of the Class 3 specifications.

 Ensure your design software can keep up with your via demands